 erp_rotation_flag equal to 1 indicates that a rotation for conversion between the global and local coordinate systems applies. erp_rotation_flag equal to 0 indicates that no rotation is applied and the global and local coordinate systems are identical.

-erp_explicit_coverage_range_flag indicates the presence of syntax elements that describe the coverage sphere region.

-erp_reserved_zero_4bits, when present, shall be equal to 0 in bitstreams conforming to this version of this Specification.
-Other values for erp_reserved_zero_4bits are reserved for future use by ITU-T | ISO/IEC.
-Decoders shall ignore the value of erp_reserved_zero_4bits.
+erp_reserved_zero_5bits, when present, shall be equal to 0 in bitstreams conforming to this version of this Specification.
+Other values for erp_reserved_zero_5bits are reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore the value of erp_reserved_zero_5bits.

 erp_yaw_rotation specifies the value of the yaw rotation angle, in units of 2−16 degrees.
 The value of erp_yaw_rotation shall be in the range of −180 * 216 (i.e., −11 796 480) to 180 * 216 − 1 (i.e., 11 796 479), inclusive.
 When not present, the value of erp_yaw_rotation is inferred to be equal to 0.